 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average annual salary earned by construction and building inspectors, the category under which utilities inspectors fall, was $60,030 in May 2015.
-The employment of construction and building inspectors is expected to grow by 8% between 2014 and 2024, per the BLS, which is about average.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average annual salary earned by construction and building inspectors, the category under which utilities inspectors fall, was $63,150 in May 2018.
+The employment of construction and building inspectors is expected to grow by 7% between 2018 and 2028, per the BLS, which is faster than average.

 Although postsecondary education is not necessarily required to become a utilities inspector, many employers prefer applicants with an associate's degree or at least two years of work experience in the field.
 All utilities inspectors need to be trained to follow ISO and OSHA regulations.